staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 1. (Workspace Admins and Partner Managers only) Select **Make them Partner Lead** if you'd like them to also be able to manage and invite partners within the workspace.
 1. Select **Invite Partners**.

-Partner invites must be accepted by the email address you provided when you invited the individual.
-If a partner would like to use a different email address, or if an invite was mistakenly sent, you can [revoke the invite](/docs/administration/managing-your-team/manage-team-members/#invite-links) and send a new one.
+Partner invites must be accepted through the email address that was used to send the invite.
+If a partner wants to use a different email address, or if an invite was sent to the wrong email, you can [revoke the invite](/docs/administration/managing-your-team/manage-team-members/#invite-links) and send a new one.

 > Partners will sign in to your team with a Postman username and password, even if your team is restricted to signing in with [SSO](/docs/administration/sso/intro-sso/).